 This item was last sold on : 05/26/17

 |Ken's Top Notch Produce|

-Green peaches are available in the spring months.
+Green peaches are available in the spring and early summer months.

 Green peaches are the immature, not-yet-ripe fruit of the peach tree.
 Botanically, peaches are classified as Prunus persica.
 Peaches are related to plums, almonds and cherries.
 Very young peaches, also called Baby peaches or Immature peaches, of all varieties are harvested early in the season during a thinning out process for ensuring optimal fruit growth for market.
 Though unripe, or hard, peaches are sometimes called “green” the descriptor is misleading and the fruit is typically just under ripe.
 The immature, Green peaches have been used for centuries in Traditional Chinese Medicine and have only recently been used for culinary purposes.
 Pickled Green peaches are popping up in trendy restaurants in the United Kingdom and the United States.
 In Japan, sweet, preserved Green peaches are called Waka Momo.